8 Acne Stories That Made Us Tear Up | My Acne Story

 To make matters worse, I accidentally got the worst haircut of my life just before my job started.
 I went into the salon with collar-bone length hair and asked for a shoulder-length bob (or lob).
 Instead, I got a horrible asymmetrical cut with the front to my chin and the back of my ears.
 I have never felt less feminine/less "me" in my entire life.
 Combine that with the acne and making new friends/putting myself out there became an almost impossible task.
 It's been a rough six months.

-I got a new doctor in my new city (who I love) and got prescribed epiduo and aczone (topicals) and yaz (birth control) as well as a strict morning/night skincare routine.
+I got a new doctor in my new city (who I love) and got prescribed some topical acne treatments, as well as a birth controll pill plus a strict morning/night skincare routine.
 My overall skin texture has improved greatly and I see a bit of improvement with the acne (maybe?) but I still have the deep, painful pimples and a lot of scarring (I'm struggling to kick the picking habit).

 I'm still a work in progress and I struggle with my acne every day.
-But I try to remind myself a few things:
+This is how I stay optimistic with acne: